goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/2-cred/_index.md

 Go back to the **RESOURCES -> Credentials -> Workshop Credentials** and note that the SSH key is not visible.

-{{% notice tip %}}
-Whenever you see a magnifiying glass icon next to an input field, clicking it will open a list to choose from.
-{{% /notice %}}

 You have now setup credentials to use later for your inventory hosts.